JonnathanRiquelmo/jonnathanriquelmo.github.io/README.md

 # Jonnathan Riquelmo - Portfolio

-This is the repository for my personal portfolio, a single-page application (SPA) created to showcase my skills, professional experience, and academic background.
-The project was developed with a focus on modern design, interactivity, and performance, using only native web technologies (HTML, CSS, and JavaScript).
+This is the repository for my personal portfolio, a single-page application (SPA) completely overhauled to reflect a "Modern Matrix" aesthetic.
+The project demonstrates my skills in software engineering, system design, and attention to detail, using native web technologies with a clean and organized architecture.

 [View the live demo](https://jonnathanriquelmo.github.io/)